OrbisWeb3/orbisdb/README.md

 OrbisDB is providing a developer-friendly interface to explore data with the ease of SQL and a plugin store to save development time on crypto-specific features; from data migration and gating mechanisms to automated blockchain interactions.

-Orbis is based on the upcoming Firehose API developed by Ceramic which means that **your Ceramic node must be running at least** on `v4.1.0`.
+OrbisDB is based on the upcoming Firehose API developed by Ceramic which means that **your Ceramic node must be running at least** on `v4.1.0`.

     npm i -g @ceramicnetwork/cli@4.1.0